 All “Blue Ribbon Club” teams that earn and accept bids to GJNC and compete in the tournament, will be required to submit an article and team photo involving their experience to the CEVA office to be posted on the CEVA website in order to receive funds from CEVA.
 The article and photo must be submitted by July 31, 2018.

 All clubs who attain Blue Ribbon status will be eligible to receive equipment from Baden at the end of the year.
 More details about this particular incentive will be announced soon.

 “Blue Ribbon Club” Criteria:

 - Clubs must have all first and second year coaches officiate a scrimmage or match situation (a set to 25) with a Certified CEVA Head Official in attendance to give advice and feedback.
-This may be done during a normally scheduled practice time, a club hosted tournament, or the CEVA Friendship Tournament but before January 1, 2017.
+This may be done during a normally scheduled practice time, a club hosted tournament, or the CEVA Friendship Tournament.
+This must be completed by the end of January, 2018.
 Head Official will be coordinated/scheduled by the CEVA Staff and our CEVA Head of Officials and will be paid for by CEVA.

 - Clubs must adhere to all guidelines in the Junior Girls Handbook, including, but not limited to, the following:

 - Coaches (or another rostered adult of the team) must attend coaches meetings prior to all CEVA Friendship/Power League Tournaments.

 - Teams must have the correct number of scorers and officials on their roster prior to the Power League Qualifier in January.

 - Rosters presented by coaches must be current (as outlined in Junior Girls Handbook).

 - Individual coaches in clubs may accumulate no more than two (2) yellow cards in a season (as reported by CEVA officials on their post-tournament TIFs).